Blog

 How in the world is it almost Thanksgiving?!
 When my wife and I were expecting our first child, everyone told us how quickly time would fly, but I never imagined THIS fast.
 Our son, Louie, was born in April this year and quickly made me feel just as naive as he is.

 When it comes to giving back to the community or supporting a cause, it's essential to do your due diligence before donating to any organization.
-With so many nonprofits and charities out there, it can feel overwhelming to decide where to allocate your hard-earned resources.
-Before you make a donation, consider these ten questions to ensure your contribution will have a meaningful impact.

 The benefits of a purpose-driven life don’t dissipate when you retire.
 Rather, without the imposed daily and weekly structures of the working world, it may be even more important to find purpose during this distinct stage of life.